Wii: Console

-In building the Wii, Nintendo did not aim to outpace the performance of their competitors.
-Unlike the company's previous consoles, they built the Wii from commercial off-the-shelf hardware rather than seek out customized components.
-This helped to reduce the cost of the Wii system to consumers.
-Miyamoto said "Originally, I wanted a machine that would cost $100.
+Nintendo chose not to outpace the performance of rival consoles.
+Unlike their previous consoles, they built the Wii from commercial off-the-shelf hardware rather than developing customized components.
+This significantly reduced manufacturing costs, allowing Nintendo to offer the console at a lower price.
+As Miyamoto explained, "Originally, I wanted a machine that would cost $100.
 My idea was to spend nothing on the console technology so all the money could be spent on improving the interface and software."